brrcrites/Routing_Framework/README.md

 ## Running the Framework

-In order to run the framework, you must first go to Utilities/JSON_parser and run the "make" command.
-This will create a json_parse.so file that is need to parse the JSON test files that we give you.
-Next you will go back to the root directory and run the "make" command.
+Run the `make` command from the root directory.
 This will generate an executable called "grid_router", which you can run by calling "./grid_router &lt;test_case&gt;", where &lt;test_case&gt; is the path of a test case.
 In the framework we give you there is only one provided test case, located at "Tests/test_sample.json".

-**Please Note:** some of you may get a library error when trying to run grid_router.
-If you recieve this library error, please copy the file "json_parser.so" from Utilities/JSON_parser to the root directory where the file "grid_router" exists and this should fix the problem.
-Note that you must have already called "make" in Utilities/JSON_parser for "json_parse.so" to exist.

 ## Bugs

 We expect there to be bugs in this framework.
 When you find a bug please [write a good bug report](http://www.chiark.greenend.org.uk/~sgtatham/bugs.html) and submit it to the GitHub issues page for this repository.
 Or better yet create a fix to the problem and [submit a pull request](https://help.github.com/articles/using-pull-requests/).
 You should also be **checking the issues tracking page** of the repository for known problems before emailing me or submitting a new bug report.

-## Your Repository

-For your submission, you must have a repository updated with the code you wish to submit by 8:00AM PST on the due date.
-Your repository must also adhere to the following rules.

-- I must be [added as a collaborator on your repository](https://help.github.com/articles/adding-collaborators-to-a-personal-repository/) (username: brrcrites)
-- Your README.md must at minimum have the name(s) of your group members (and hopefully more useful information)
-- You must email me a link to your repository

-In addition, the master branch of your repository **must** always be compilable.
-If you are working on a new feature that will cause your code to no longer compile, those updates should be put in a branch and merged to the master when completed, tested, and stable.